john-blanton-jr/Johnny-Bs-CLI-Journal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I wanted a personal journal app where I could control my own data.
 I didnt want any fancy features or distractions.
-SO I created Johnny B's CLI Journal.
+So I created Johnny B's CLI Journal.
 This uses pythons sqlite3.
 No need to setup a database when running the first time it will create the nessesary folder and file.

 ![Product Name Screen Shot][product-screenshot1]
 ![Product Name Screen Shot][product-screenshot2]